dongyj1/EC504/README.md

 # EC504

-Find all the java source files are in src/
+Find all the java source files in src/

 Find all the pgm files in images/